John T. Raines III

 John T. Raines III is the seventh Senior Enlisted Advisor to the National Guard Bureau since November 8, 2024 and is the main military advisor for training, operations, health of the force, and professional development of enlisted personnel in the ARNG.

-Raines enlisted active duty in the Army in August 1989 completed basic military training (BMT) and advanced individual training (AIT) at Ft.
+Raines enlisted active duty in the Army in August 1989 completed basic military training and advanced individual training at Ft.
 Jackson, South Carolina, and Ft.
 Gordon, Georgia, as a 31N Communications Specialist before reclassifying as an 11B Infantryman at Ft.
 Moore, Georgia.

 SEA Raines’ deployments include Desert Shield, Desert Storm, and Operation Iraqi Freedom.
 He was activated in support of Operation Noble Eagle.

 Raines, born in Alabama, is married to Karen Raines has a daughter Stephanie and a son Richard as well as four grandchildren.